 Pet rats love to scavenge and discover new things so be sure to always include some treats with their puzzles or hunts!

 Ropes, ladders, and tunnels are also perfect not only for them to move around the cage, but to play with.
 There’s really a lot to choose from and you can never have enough toys for your rodent friends.

 Again, these are not only for them, but you can also join them in the exercise by playing with your pet rats and even teaching them new tricks.
 Believe me, they’ll love it!

 Final Tips On Having A Good Pet Rat Environment

-Pet rats are very clean animals, so they like having their spaces clean as well!
+Pet rats are very clean animals, so they also like having their spaces clean!
 As I said, you should do a deep cleaning of the cage once every week.
 Too much cleaning and the cage loses their scent and they won’t feel at home.

 Just enough cleaning so their litter boxes aren’t all dirty and it won’t start to smell!